List of Teachers' Days

 Teachers' Day is a special day for the appreciation of teachers.
 It may include celebrations to honor them for their special contributions in a particular field area, or the community tone in education.
-This is one of the most celebrated day in the primary reason why countries celebrate this day on different dates, unlike many other International Days.
+This is one of the most celebrated days and the primary reason why countries celebrate this day on different dates, unlike many other International Days.
 For example, Argentina has commemorated Domingo Faustino Sarmiento's death on 11 September as Teachers' Day since 1915.
 In India, the birthday of the second president Sarvepalli Radhakrishnan, 5 September, is celebrated as Teachers' Day since 1962.

 Teacher Appreciation Week decoration at a school in Florida.

 Many countries celebrate their Teachers' Day on 5 October in conjunction with World Teachers' Day, which was established by UNESCO in 1994.